hazae41/cascade/README.md

 #### Half-Duplex

+A pair of simplexes that are closed together

-This is like a full-duplex, but when one simplex is closed or errored, the other is too
+- When one side is errored, the other is automatically errored

-This is useful when you do not want to keep one side open

-You also have duplex events
+- When one side is closed, the other is automatically closed

+Events
-- close — called when input or output is closed
+- error — called ONCE when input AND output are errored
-- error — called when input or output is errored
+- close — called ONCE when input AND output are closed

 ```tsx
 class MySocket {